imageio/imageio-ffmpeg/README.md

     It first yields a small metadata dictionary that contains:

-    * ffmpeg_version: the ffmpeg version is use (as a string).
+    * ffmpeg_version: the ffmpeg version in use (as a string).
-    * codec: a hint about the codec used to encode the video, e.g. "h264"
+    * codec: a hint about the codec used to encode the video, e.g. "h264".
-    * source_size: the width and height of the encoded video frames
+    * source_size: the width and height of the encoded video frames.
-    * size: the width and height of the frames that will be produced
+    * size: the width and height of the frames that will be produced.
     * fps: the frames per second.
 Can be zero if it could not be detected.
     * duration: duration in seconds.
 Can be zero if it could not be detected.